Your 10-second guide to today's Australian consumer sentiment report

-The Westpac-MI consumer sentiment survey for April will be released this morning; a closely watched report that reveals expectations for the economy, consumer spending, labour market conditions and house prices in the months ahead.
+The Westpac-MI consumer sentiment survey for February is released this morning; a closely watched report that reveals expectations for the economy, consumer spending, labour market conditions and house prices in the months ahead.

 - The survey is based upon responses from 1,200 adults across Australia and is generally conducted the week prior to the results being released.